-- By car, you can park your car next to the entrance in a guarded open-air lot for RM5.
+- By car – simply park next to the entrance in a guarded open-air lot for only RM4 or RM5.

 - Local bus service, Rapid Penang 101 and 102 have routes from Weld Quay Jetty Bus Terminal or KOMTAR to the entrance to Penang National Park in Teluk Bahang.
 It costs just under RM3!

 Step 2: 2 Ways To Get To Monkey Beach From Penang National Park

 - Boat – Once you reach Teluk Bahang, there are plenty of boatmen offering their services to take you to Monkey Beach directly by boat.

 - Hiking – Your other option is to hike through Penang National Park to Monkey Beach!